Bachelor in Paradise (American TV series) season 2

 The second season of Bachelor in Paradise premiered on August 2, 2015.
 Chris Harrison reprises his role from The Bachelor and The Bachelorette as the host of the show.

 Production

 Like in the previous season, it continued filming in Mexico but this time, it is taking place in the town of Sayulita, located in Vallarta-Nayarit, Mexico.

 Contestants

 Prior to start of the season, Ashley Salter of The Bachelor, season 19 was offered a spot to join the show during that season's Women Tell All and later accepted the offer.

-Along with Salter, 10 of the other 15 contestants from the first batch were revealed on June 10, 2015 in which they were confirmed.
-Plus, four castoffs from the most recent season of The Bachelorette also joined the show.
-The mystery contestant revealed is Lauren Iaconetti, the sister of Bachelor season 19 contestant Ashley Iaconetti.
+10 of the other 15 contestants from the original cast were revealed on June 10, 2015.

+Four castoffs from the most recent season of The Bachelorette were announced after their eliminations on The Bachelorette aired.

+Lauren Iaconetti, the sister of Bachelor season 19 contestant Ashley Iaconetti, became the first sibling of a Bachelor contestant to appear on a spin-off without competing as a contestant on the main show.